 Goals are optional, so you don't have to add them to your Steady page.
 However, they are really helpful for attracting members.
-You can set (or disable) goals for your membership project in the publisher area.
+You can set (or disable) goals for your membership project in the backend.

 What are goals?

 A goal is a specific amount of money you would like to receive each month – let’s say 100 euros.
 Each goal comes with an intention, for example: if you manage to reach your goal of earning 100 euros per month, you promise to offer your members an additional monthly blog article.
 You can only define a goal as an amount of money, not as a number of members.

 You’ll reach your goal if enough people support you.
 For example, in order to reach 100 euros you would need to collect 20 members who each support you every month with a five euro plan.

 It’s similar, but it’s not about financing a one-time project.
 Instead, memberships facilitate regular support.
 Also, the payout isn’t linked to the achievement of your goal – so if you only gain 10 members instead of the targeted 20 (as in the example above), you will still get 50 euros a month (before payment and Steady fees are deducted).